PacificBiosciences/trgt/README.md

 ## Availability

 - TRGT and TRVZ Linux binaries are [available here](https://github.com/PacificBiosciences/trgt/releases)
-- Repeat definition files are available in [this Zenovo repository](https://zenodo.org/record/7987365) and definitions of known pathogenic repeats are [also available here](repeats/).
+- Repeat definition files are available in [this Zenodo repository](https://zenodo.org/record/8329210) and definitions of known pathogenic repeats are [also available here](repeats/).

 ## TRGTdb